NVIDIAGameWorks/KickstartRT_demo/README.md

 - [glTF-Sample-Models](https://github.com/KhronosGroup/glTF-Sample-Models.git)

 # Getting started
-This application is designed to provide an example integration of the KickstartRT SDK.
+This application is designed to provide an example integration of the Kickstart RT SDK.
 By using Donut framework, it handles three different graphics APIs in the same binary on Windows.
 You can switch the current graphics API by simply providing an argument when executing the application.
 In addition to browsing the sample code, we encourage you to check out the [README.md](https://github.com/NVIDIAGameWorks/KickstartRT/blob/main/README.md) and [docs](https://github.com/NVIDIAGameWorks/KickstartRT/tree/main/docs) in the KickstartRT SDK repository, that includes requirement for other dependent SDKs and the GPU.

 #### Build Steps